muratk5n/thirdwave/en/index.md

 ---

+H2 Fuel News: "MIT and DMI to develop first open-source hydrogen fuel cell powered motorcycle..
+The MIT EVT hopes that the hydrogen fuel cell motorcycle development will help to overcome a range of challenges associated with BEVs while addressing concerns regarding shortages and environmental issues associated with lithium mining

+---

 H2 View: "US multinational Honeywell announced its new Liquid Organic Hydrogen Carrier (LOHC) solution to enable the long-distance transportation of clean hydrogen.
 The Global Hydrogen Flows report